KovousoglouGeorgios/Univariate-Time-Series-Forecasting/README.md

 Date Index: A chronological reference for tracking the timing of these crime occurrences.

 By focusing on these key elements, we aim to develop a robust crime forecasting model that can assist law enforcement agencies in proactive decision-making and resource allocation.

-The proposed model is described in the above file named “Los Angeles Crime Forecasting”.
+The model we propose is detailed in the file titled "Los Angeles Crime Forecasting" above.
+Our approach begins with data pre-processing, which includes managing outliers, addressing missing values, and transforming the time series into a stationary form.

-Initially, the step of data pre-processing consists of outliers and missing values handling, and transformation of time series to stationary.
-In the next step, five very popular algorithms for univariate time series analysis are deployed and their results are visualized and portrayed in the last stage of this deployment.
+Subsequently, we apply five widely recognized algorithms for univariate time series analysis.
+The outcomes of these algorithms are then visualized and presented in the final stage of our deployment process.

 ![Alt Text](https://github.com/KovousoglouGeorgios/Univariate-Time-Series-Forecasting/blob/3537c1c68ed4d7208606e504dcc7d3b68109f9b3/results%20plot.jpg)